What Happens When You Can’t Pay Your Student Loan Bill?

 In both deferment and forbearance situations, you must apply to the lender to be approved.
 There’s always paperwork, right?
 Be sure to keep careful records and continue with payments if you can.

-On certain rare occasions, your student loan may be cancelled or forgiven if you meet certain conditions.
-Two of the situations when a loan may be discharged include “total and permanent disability” or teacher loan forgiveness.
-A complete list of situations where student loans may be cancelled can be found here.
+On certain rare occasions, your student loan may be canceled or forgiven if you meet certain conditions.
+Two of the situations, when a loan may be discharged, include “total and permanent disability” or teacher loan forgiveness.
+A complete list of situations where student loans may be canceled can be found here.
 Cancellation due to any given situation may depend on the different federal loan types (Perkins, Direct, Federal Family Education Loan “FFEL”) as well.

 In addition, you will/may:

 - Lose eligibility for deferment, forbearance, or repayment plans

 - Lose eligibility for future federal student aid

 - Have your loan assigned to a collection agency

 - Forfeit any federal or state tax refund to be applied to the outstanding balance